Manfred logoManfred logo

 In-person

-This position is 100% remote from Spain or France, so you can work from wherever you want: your home, a café with good Wi-Fi, or that coworking space with plants and kombucha you’ve been eyeing 😁
+This position is 100% remote, BUT they're looking for someone based in Madrid or Barcelona.
+As long as you live in one of these two cities, you can work from wherever you like: your home, a café with solid wifi, or that coworking space with plants and kombucha you've had your eye on 😏

-Want to work from a terrace in Valencia?
-Great.
-From a rural house in Galicia?
+Want to work from a sunny terrace in Malasaña?
 Perfect.
-You can even work remotely from abroad for up to 3 months a year if you feel like a change of scenery (and time zone).
-Just make sure you have a good connection, a good attitude, and a willingness to contribute.
-The rest is up to you.
+From an attic in Gràcia?
+That works too.
+You’ll even be able to work remotely from abroad for up to 3 months a year, if you feel like changing scenery (and time zone).
+Just make sure you’ve got a good connection, good vibes, and the drive to contribute.
+The rest… is up to you.

-That said, if you live in Barcelona, you’ll be close to one of their offices and can drop by whenever you want: to see faces, share ideas, or just snag some branded pens.
+If you’re in Barcelona, you’ll be closer to the office and can drop by whenever you feel like it—to see some faces, share ideas, or simply grab a few branded pens.

 Who will you work with?